Breadcrumbs

 --bs-enable-gradients

-Activates color gradients in Bootstrap components.
+Enables gradients in Bootstrap components.

 --bs-enable-transitions

-Activates CSS transition effects in Bootstrap.
+Enables CSS transition effects in Bootstrap.

 --bs-enable-grid-classes

-Activates the grid classes in Bootstrap.
+Enables grid classes in Bootstrap.

 --bs-enable-smooth-scroll

-Activates smooth scrolling on the website.
+Enables smooth scrolling on the webpage.

 --bs-enable-reduced-motion